Low Voltage Distribution Transformers

 • Inrush current: The inrush current when energizing a transformer from the intended secondary terminals will be significantly higher than on the primary side as a multiple of the rated current.
 This high inrush current can cause nuisance tripping of the protective breaker and special considerations may need to be made.

 • Voltage Taps: Given that there are typically no voltage adjustment taps on the secondary side, the transformer cannot be adjusted to account for higher or lower than nominal incoming voltages.
-In order to not damage the insulation or overexcite the core, the input voltage should not exceed the nominal rated voltage.
-Under voltage conditions are ok, and the taps on the primary winding can be used to boost the output voltage
+In order to not damage the insulation or overexcite the core, the input voltage should not exceed the nominal rated secondary voltage.
+In the case that the incoming voltage is lower than the nominal rated secondary voltage, the taps on the primary winding can be used to boost the output voltage.

 Always review applicable codes and standards and consult with the local authority having jurisdiction before reverse feeding transformers.